nayan32biswas/mongodb-odm/docs/tutorial/find_and_filter.md

 db.player.find({"rating": {"$gte": 10}})
 ```

-After executing the above bash code in the MongoDB console we should get all player who has total employee greater than or equal to 10.
+After executing the above bash code in the MongoDB console, we should get all players who have a rating greater than or equal to 10.

 ### Filter Data with MongoDB-ODM

-We will use the same `find` method of the `Player` class that we use previously to read all data.
+We will use the same `find` method of the `Player` class that we used previously to read all data.

 The `find` method accepts several arguments like a `filter`, `sort`, `limit`, etc.